JStover95/FaaSr-Functions/WeatherGeographicPlot/README.md

 ## Building our Workflow

-You can build this workflow with the FaaSr Workflow Builder: `https://faasr.io/FaaSr-workflow-builder/`.
+Now that we wrote our three functions, we are ready to start building our workflow using the FaaSr Workflow Builder: [https://faasr.io/FaaSr-workflow-builder/](https://faasr.io/FaaSr-workflow-builder/).

-For reference, see the sample workflow file in this repo: `geographic_weather_plot_for_testing.json`.
+> ℹ️ For screenshots of the Workflow Builder GUI, please refer to **Building our Workflow** in the [Weather Visualization tutorial](../WeatherVisualization/README.md#building-our-workflow).

+The final workflow file that we will create can be found in [WeatherGeographicPlot.json](./WeatherGeographicPlot.json).
+Before getting started, you can visualize this workflow by clicking Upload from the Workflow Builder and either uploading the file or importing from its GitHub URL: [https://github.com/FaaSr/FaaSr-Functions/blob/main/WeatherGeographicPlot/WeatherGeographicPlot.json].

+> ℹ️ As you make changes to your workflow, you can click the vertical layout or horizontal layout controls at the top of the right-hand layout view to re-arrange the layout with your changes.

 ### 1. Set Up our Compute Server

-Click **Edit Compute Servers** and configure to use your GitHub settings (see the main tutorial).
-Use `GH` for the default GitHub Actions server.
+After opening the Workflow Builder, we will first add a compute server.
+Click **Edit Compute Servers**, then following the FaaSr tutorial (see [Prerequisites](#prerequisites)), enter your GitHub username for **UserName**, `Faasr-workflow` for **ActionRepoName**, and `main` for **Branch**.

+> ℹ️ This workflow uses GitHub Actions, but it is possible to bring your own compute server, like AWS Lambda.
+See the documentation for more details: [https://faasr.io/FaaSr-Docs/advanced/](https://faasr.io/FaaSr-Docs/advanced/).

 ### 2. Set Up our Data Store

-Click **Edit Data Stores** and add your S3-compatible store (endpoint, bucket, region).
-Ensure it’s writable and selected as default.
+Click **Edit Data Stores**.
+Then, enter the endpoint, bucket, and region that was used in the tutorial (see [Prerequisites](#prerequisites)).
+For **Endpoint**, **Bucket**, and **Region** enter `https://play.mini.io`, `faasr`, and `us-east-1`.

+> ℹ️ This workflow uses MinIO, but it is possible to bring your own S3 data store, like AWS S3.
+See the documentation for more details [https://faasr.io/FaaSr-Docs/workflows/#data-stores](https://faasr.io/FaaSr-Docs/workflows/#data-stores).

 ### 3. Add our Functions